+If these conditions are met, it is just a matter of training long enough to see all training runs converge to a good policy (see Figure~\ref{fig:learning_curves_scaling_laws}A).
+We also release the supplementary dataset Data S1 of $1000$ dynamics parameters and the $1000$ trained policies for each of them for further study.

-The aggregated learning curve resulting from the pre-training phase can be seen in \ref{fig:learning_curves_scaling_laws}A. We use the episode length as the metric here because it is more robust to the variation in quadrotor dynamics than the return.
+The aggregated learning curve resulting from the pre-training phase can be seen in Figure \ref{fig:learning_curves_scaling_laws}A. We use the episode length as the metric here because it is more robust to the variation in quadrotor dynamics than the return.
 More agile quadrotors, for example, achieve much higher returns than less agile quadrotors, even if both are controlled by their respective optimal policy (with respect to the same reward function).

 We find that the policies already achieve good behavior after only $100000$ steps of training, which is signified by the majority of policies reaching episode lengths of $400$ steps or more.
-We observe that the main flight capabilities are attained in the first $100000$ steps, and that subsequent steps refine the behavior when starting in challenging initial conditions (large tilt, large linear velocity, position close to the termination boundary, ...) as shown in the episode lengths converging to the maximum limit.
+We observe that the main flight capabilities are attained in the first $100000$ steps, and that subsequent steps refine the behavior when starting in challenging initial conditions (large tilt, large linear velocity, position close to the termination boundary, etc.) as shown in the episode lengths converging to the maximum limit.
 We also observe that, in the later stages of the pre-training, the steady-state performance (which is not well expressed in the episode length) is also still improving.

 Since, in contrast to inference, the pre-training only incurs a one-time computational cost, we decide to train each teacher policy for $1$ M steps.
-Each training run takes $31$ m on a single core (consumer laptop, AMD Ryzen 9 7945HX, $16$ cores).
-Hence, the full pre-training takes about $34$ h on a single consumer laptop (cf. Section \ref{sec:materials-and-methods-training-pre-training} on why and how the pre-training can be parallelized and sped up).
+Each training run takes $31$ min on a single core (consumer laptop, AMD Ryzen 9 7945HX, $16$ cores).
+Hence, the full pre-training takes about $34$ h on a single consumer laptop.
+Please refer to the Pre-Training subsection in the Materials and Methods section for details on why and how the pre-training can be parallelized and sped up.